kamil-s-solecki/AppSecNotes/methodologies/method.md

+## Compilation of tips and guides from various videos/articles

 ### Scope A

 1. Click around and name functionalities that can be made without auth (write them down with urls)